opal/opal.github.io/source/docs/compiled_ruby.html.md

 ### Inline JavaScript

-As most of the corelib deals with these low level details, opal provides a special syntax for inlining JavaScript code.
+As most of the corelib deals with these low level details, Opal provides a special syntax for inlining JavaScript code.
 This is done with x-strings or "backticks", as their Ruby use has no useful translation in the browser.